-What is a Commercial Collections Agency?
+What Is a Commercial Collections Agency?

-Created by FindLaw's team of legal writers and editors | Last reviewed June 06, 2024
+Created by FindLaw's team of legal writers and editors | Last reviewed January 13, 2025

 Editorial Note: We earn a commission from affiliate partner links on FindLaw.
 Commissions do not affect the editorial integrity of our legal content.